Strobesstrobes

 }

 Rails (update_attributes without strong parameters), Spring (@ModelAttribute binding the whole entity), and Laravel (unguarded $fillable) have all shipped this by default.
-Mass assignment is API6:2023 in the OWASP API Top 10, so it belongs in every API penetration testing scope.
+Mass assignment is an OWASP API Security Top 10 entry, so it belongs in every API testing scope, and it overlaps directly with Broken Access Control.

 How do you test for mass assignment?

-Test mass assignment by discovering an object's full field set, then submitting privileged fields the endpoint did not advertise and checking whether they stick.
-The fastest way to learn the model's properties is to read a GET response for the same object, because the read API often returns fields the write API silently accepts.
+Test mass assignment by discovering an object's full field set, submitting privileged fields the endpoint did not advertise, and checking whether they persist.
+The fastest way to learn the model is to read a GET response for the same object, because the read API often returns fields the write API silently accepts.

 Strobes insight

 The GET response is your mass-assignment cheat sheet.
-Whatever fields a read endpoint returns are the fields the write endpoint probably binds, isAdmin and role included.
+Whatever fields a read endpoint returns are the fields the write endpoint probably binds, role and isAdmin included.
+Always re-read to confirm; a 200 alone proves nothing.

 How do you prevent parameter pollution and mass assignment?

 Fix both with explicit allowlists rather than trusting framework defaults.
-For mass assignment, bind only the fields you intend to accept: use Rails strong parameters (params.require(:user).permit(:name, :email)), Spring DTOs instead of binding entities directly, Laravel $fillable with a tight list, and dedicated request/response schemas in your API layer.
+For mass assignment, bind only the fields you intend to accept: Rails strong parameters (params.require(:user).permit(:name, :email)), Spring DTOs instead of binding entities directly, Laravel $fillable with a tight list, and dedicated request/response schemas in your API layer.
+The cleanest design is a hard separation between the wire schema and the persistence model: accept a request DTO with only the fields a client may set, then map it explicitly to the entity, so a stray isAdmin has nowhere to land.
+Sensitive fields like role, balance, and tenant IDs should be settable only through dedicated, separately authorized endpoints.

-For HPP, normalize duplicate parameters at the edge (decide first-wins or reject-on-duplicate and apply it consistently across WAF and app), validate that each parameter appears once where it should, and make sure your WAF and application resolve parameters the same way.
-Both flaws come down to the same principle from the OWASP Top 10: never let the client decide which internal properties get written.
+For HPP, normalize duplicate parameters at the edge (pick first-wins or reject-on-duplicate and apply it consistently across WAF and app), validate that each parameter appears once where it should, and make sure your WAF and application resolve parameters the same way.
+Both flaws reduce to one principle from the OWASP Top 10: never let the client decide which internal properties get written, and never let two layers disagree about which value a request carries.

 Frequently asked questions